-Any full-time employee whose position requires certification from the State Board for Educator Certification (SBEC) is eligible for temporary disability leave.
+Any full-time employee whose position requires certification from the State Board for Educator Certification (SBEC) is eligible for temporary disability leave (TDL).
+The maximum length of Temporary Disability Leave shall not exceed 180 calendar days.
 The purpose of temporary disability leave is to provide job protection to full-time educators who cannot work for an extended period of time because of a mental or physical disability of a temporary nature.
-Temporary disability leave must be taken as a continuous block of time.
+Temporary disability leave must be taken as a continuous block of time and runs concurrently with FMLA, if applicable.
 It may not be taken intermittently or on a reduced schedule.
 Pregnancy and conditions related to pregnancy are treated the same as any other temporary disability.